atlan-antillia/EfficientNet-Mammography/README.md

 <a href="#6.2">6.2 Evaluation result</a><br>

 <h2>
-<a id="1">1 EfficientNetV2 Manmography Classification</a>
+<a id="1">1 EfficientNetV2 Mammography Classification</a>
 </h2>

-This is an experimental project Manmography Classification based on <b>efficientnetv2</b> in <a href="https://github.com/google/automl">Brain AutoML</a>
+This is an experimental project Mammography Classification based on <b>efficientnetv2</b> in <a href="https://github.com/google/automl">Brain AutoML</a>
-The Manmography dataset used here has been taken from the following web site:<br>
+The Mammography dataset used here has been taken from the following web site:<br>
  <a href="https://data.mendeley.com/datasets/ywsbh3ndr8/5">Dataset of Breast mammography images with Masses (License: CC BY 4.0)</a>
 <br>
 <br>